CodingKomodo/power_out_model/README.md

 Looking at the accuracy bar above, one can see that `Severe Weather` has a very high accuracy compared to the rest of the categories.
 We want to test if there is a bias towards `Severe Weather`

 **Null Hypothesis:** The null hypothesis assumes that there is no difference in the model's accuracy between 'severe weather' predictions and other prediction classes.
 In simpler terms, it implies that the observed accuracy for 'severe weather' predictions is purely due to chance and does not indicate any real difference.

+**Alternative Hypothesis:** The alternative hypothesis proposes that the observed accuracy for 'severe weather' predictions is not purely due to chance; instead, it indicates a statistically significant and meaningful difference in the model's accuracy between 'severe weather' predictions and other prediction classes.

 **Observed Accuracy for 'Severe Weather' Predictions: 97.16%**